-Project operations and the proposed tailrace reroute are not expected to adversely affect bald eagles because the Project boundary is greater than 0.5 mi (0.8 km) from any known bald eagle roost or nest.
+Project operations and the proposed tailrace realignment are not expected to adversely affect bald eagles because the Project boundary is greater than 0.5 mi (0.8 km) from any known bald eagle roost or nest.
 The bald eagles have been known to forage on kokanee in the West Fork Wallowa River near the campground during the kokanee spawning season (September to November).
-Project operations and the proposed tailrace reroute will redirect diverted flows back to the East Fork Wallowa River, this not expected to have a significant effect on foraging bald eagles because the majority of kokanee spawning is below the confluence of the West Fork and East Fork Wallowa Rivers.
-Project operation occurs away from the West Fork Wallowa River, so disturbance from Project operations is unlikely.
+Project operations including the proposed increased minimum instream flows to the East Fork Wallowa River are not expected to have a significant effect on foraging bald eagles because the majority of kokanee spawning is below the confluence of the West Fork and East Fork Wallowa Rivers.
+Project operation generally occurs away from the West Fork Wallowa River, so disturbance from Project operations is unlikely.
 The Project's campground is adjacent to the bald eagle foraging habitat, but recreational use is minimized at the time of peak bald eagle use.
 In addition, because the campground has been in operation for many years, it is likely that bald eagles have adapted to presence of human activity at this location.
 PacifiCorp will implement a Vegetation Management Plan (Appendix L) that may require removing a hazard tree along the shoreline of West Fork Wallowa River.
-This would only be conducted if the trees are imminent threat to public safety or operations.
+This will only be conducted if the trees are imminent threat to public safety or operations.